 Another thing that sets my cake ball recipe apart from other recipes I’ve tried is that I use just 1/4 cup frosting to bind the cake together instead of a whole container of frosting.
 I’ve found that using just a small amount of frosting still brings it all together to easily form into balls while maintaining a tender cakey texture.

-Oreo Cake Balls
+Why are My Oreo Cake Balls Falling Apart?

 xoxo,